courao/ocr.pytorch/README.md

 ## ocr.pytorch
 > A pure pytorch implemented ocr project.
 Still under developing!
-Test codes training codes for CTPN are available now and, training codes for CRNN will come soon.
+Test codes and training codes for CTPN are available now, training codes for CRNN will come soon.
 ### Detection
 Detection is based on [CTPN](https://arxiv.org/abs/1609.03605), some codes are borrowed from [pytorch_ctpn](https://github.com/opconty/pytorch_ctpn), several detection results: